Skip to Content

 Healthix Alerts

 Providers and care teams can benefit from receiving Healthix Alerts.
-Alerts enable intervention at the point-of-care, facilitate care coordination and provide key information about your patient’s or client’s encounters, even if it occurs outside your network.
+Alerts enable intervention at the point-of-care, facilitate care coordination and provide key information about your patient’s or client’s encounters across New York State regardless of provider.

 What Triggers Patient Alerts

 Healthix Alerts fall into two broad categories.
-Those that are triggered by an event, such as an admission or discharge from an emergency department, hospital, rehab, long-term care or NYC correctional health facility.
-The second type of advanced alerts require analysis to determine the status of the patient.
-Thresholds are established and if a patient meets the criteria outlined (e.g., lost-to-care, homeless or unstably housed, at risk for a health condition or hospital readmission, experiencing a change in their lab levels) an alert will be triggered.
+Standard alerts are triggered by an event, such as an admission/discharge from an emergency department, or inpatient hospital stay or from a rehab/long-term care facility.
+Advanced alerts require analysis to determine the status of the patient.
+Thresholds and criteria are established and if a patient meets the criteria outlined (e.g., lab detection for HepC) an alert will be triggered.
 Specific Healthix Alerts currently live are listed in the right sidebar.

 How to Select Patients for Alerts